Italy - Factors to watch on Sept. 5

 Italy’s newly formed government could pave the way for important policy shifts easing the pressure on the country’s downgrade-threatened credit rating, agency S&P Global said on Wednesday.

-At end-June Exor’s net asset value stood at $23.88 billion compared to $19.74 billion at end-2018, the company said in a statement on Wednesday.
+At end-June Exor’s net asset value stood at $23.88 billion compared to $19.74 billion at end-2018, the Agnelli family’s holding company said in a statement on Wednesday.

+The Turin-based soccer club reported a net loss of around 40 billion euros in 2018/2019 fiscal year, according to a calculation made by daily Il Sole 24 Ore and based on parent company Exor’s results released on Wednesday.
+That compares with a net loss of 19.2 million euros in 2017/2019.

+A consortium between Italy’s biggest regional utility A2A and Czech energy group EPH has been shortlisted for the acquisition of some assets of the Italian energy company Sorgenia, MF daily reported on Thursday.
+Potential buyers include Italian utility Iren and British wholesale power generation firm Contourglobal.

 GUALA CLOSURES and OVS will replace CAIRO COMMUNICATION and BIESSE in Italy’s FTSE Italia Mid Cap index as of Sept.
 23, FTSE Russell said on Wednesday, adding there are no changes in the Italian blue-chip FTSE Mib index.